GET IN TOUCH

 Lien Release and Tax Deed Timeframes

-• Thirty-day release guarantee: The Taxpayers' Bill of Rights mandates lien removal within thirty days after payment of all amounts.
+Thirty-day release guarantee — The Taxpayers' Bill of Rights mandates lien removal within thirty days after payment of all amounts on DOR-administered business tax liens.

-• Six-year limitation: According to statutory requirements, tax deed acquisition must happen within six years from the purchase date.
+Six-year limitation — Under the statutory requirements, tax deed acquisition must occur within six years of the purchase date.

 Protecting Your Rights Under South Dakota Law